Cray-HPE/docs-csm/install/pxe_boot_troubleshooting.md

 ```
 You can see that the route is ```10.92.100.60/32 via 10.252.1.7``` with ```10.252.1.7``` being the worker node.

-If that static route is missing you'll need to add it.
+If that static route is missing you will need to add it.
 ```
 sw-spine-001(config)# ip route 10.92.100.60/32 10.252.1.7
 ```